Wiltshire (UK Parliament constituency): 18th and 19th century elections

 Wiltshire was a predominantly rural county, though the freeholders from the biggest towns (Salisbury, Trowbridge, Bradford-on-Avon, Westbury and Warminster) made up almost a fifth of the vote in 1818.
 It succeeded in remaining independent of any domination by the local nobility and generally chose members of the county's landed gentry as its members.
-Wiltshire was unusual in that by the 18th century it has formalised the process of picking its candidates to some degree, the decision being made by a body called the Deptford Club (named after the inn where it met).
+Wiltshire was unusual in that by the 18th century it had formalised the process of picking its candidates to some degree, the decision being made by a body called the Deptford Club (named after the inn where it met).
 The club consisted of leading local members of both gentry and nobility and was said to have been in existence since 1729.
 Once the club had met in private and made its decision, the choice was ratified at a public meeting, and only on a small number of occasions did a disappointed candidate take the matter to a formal vote at the ensuing election.
 However, in the last half century before Reform, two rival clubs (the Devizes Club and the Beckhampton Club) took over the nominating function, and in 1812 an independent candidate, Paul Methuen, stood against one of the nominees of the clubs and defeated him.

 Abolition

-Under the Great Reform Act of 1832, the constituency was abolished, and the county was split into two two-member divisions for Parliamentary purposes, Northern Wiltshire and Southern Wiltshire constituencies.
+Under the Great Reform Act 1832, the constituency was abolished, and the county was split into two two-member divisions for parliamentary purposes, Northern Wiltshire and Southern Wiltshire constituencies.